 Inference by Signal Strength

-Subjects start with a prior of 1/2, and are given binary symmetric signals of different strengths.
-The x-axis measures what a Bayesian's posterior would be.
+The top panel plots how much subjects over- or underinfer from signals as a function of the true signal.
+Subjects are given binary symmetric signals of different strengths.
+The x-axis measures the true signal precision.
 The y-axis measures how much weight subjects put on the signal, relative to a Bayesian.
 Values greater than 1 indicate overinference; values less than 1 indicate underinference.